 How to Quote Selective Pallet Racking

 Selective pallet racking is the most basic form of modern industrial storage racking.
-Consisting of upright frames and cross beams, selective racking is simple and efficient in its design.
-Upright frames support the load beams, which in turn support the load being stored.
+This racking consists of upright frames and cross beams.
+Selective racking is simple and efficient in its design.
+Upright frames support the load beams, which support the load.
 This straightforward design must mean selective pallet racking is always easy to quote, right?
 Not so fast.

-Like any material handling product, selective pallet racking needs to be quoted based on the needs of the end user.
-Load type, available space, capacity requirements, and the number of beam levels are all examples of information we need to know when quoting selective rack system.
-To help you get started with quoting selective racking, we’ve put together the guide below.
-By asking the questions listed below and learning to calculate dimension requirements, you’ll be well on your way to being a pro at quoting selective pallet rack.
+Like any material handling product, selective pallet racking needs to be quoted based on the end user’s needs.
+Load type, available space, capacity requirements, and the number of beam levels are all examples of information we need to know when writing selective quotes.
+To help you start quoting selective racking, we’ve compiled the guide below.
+By asking the questions listed below and learning to calculate dimension requirements, you’ll be well on your way to being a pro at selective quotes.

 How to Quote Selective Pallet Rack: Standard Questions We Ask Our Customers